eddyK15501/text-editor-pwa/README.md

 #### CodeMirror text editor theme change, from 'monakai' to 'default'

 ## Link to the Deployed Application
+#### Update: The Heroku application has been deactivated due to accumulating dyno fees, that exceed the limits provided by the Github Student Developer Pack.

 * [Click Here](https://eddyk15501-text-editor-pwa-5351c1a7bdca.herokuapp.com/)

 ## Usage